Al-faqun/Students/README.md

 5. PHPUnit
 6. PHPDoc

-Now I will say a few words about Project's structure: https://pastebin.com/vmEff7ih
+A few words about Project's structure: https://pastebin.com/Zj1c993A

 ---